We will seize the business opportunities offered by the global energy transition.

 Investing in Boralex means participating in the growth of a renewable energy company that goes far beyond its industry in terms of sustainable development.

-Our progress in CSR for the first quarter of 2023
+Our progress in CSR in 2023

 Financial analysts